-What causes battery failure
+What causes this problem

 What the repair actually involves